Attara Kacheri: After Indian independence

 The building continued to house the High Court and secretariat after Mysore acceded to India in 1947.
-Bangalore became the capital of the new Mysore State, and each house of the Legislative Assembly of Mysore held its sessions in the third floor of the Attara Kacheri, with joint sessions being held in the Bangalore Town Hall.
-The court occupied the entire building after the legislature and the secretariat shifted to the newly-built Vidhana Soudha in 1956.
+Bangalore became the capital of the new Mysore State; on 24 October 1947, Attara Kacheri was a site of great public jubilation as a new cabinet composed of elected representatives was sworn in.
+Each house of the Legislative Assembly of Mysore held its sessions in the third floor of Attara Kacheri, with joint sessions being held in the Bangalore Town Hall.
+The court occupied the entire building after the legislature and the secretariat shifted to the newly built Vidhana Soudha in 1956.

 The court was renamed the High Court of Karnataka when the name of the state of Mysore was changed to Karnataka in 1973.

 Threats of demolition

 1950s

 In the early 1950s, Kengal Hanumanthaiah, Chief Minister of Mysore, wanted to demolish the Attara Kacheri, seeing it as a vestige of colonialism.
 Lacking the requisite permission, he instead ordered the building of the monumental Dravidian-style legislature building, the Vidhana Soudha, at a slight elevation directly opposite the Attara Kacheri.
-A government committee probing concerns of overspending on the Vidhana Soudha deduced that:"[Hanumanthaiah] was driven primarily by the desire to vanquish visually the Attara Kacheri building, a symbol of imperial power, in length, height and majesty."
+A government committee probing concerns of overspending on the Vidhana Soudha deduced that Hanumanthaiah did so in order to "vanquish visually the Attara Kacheri building, a symbol of imperial power, in length, height and majesty."

 1980s

 On 24 March 1982, the Government of Karnataka approved the demolition of the Attara Kacheri and the construction of a new court building on the site.
-A public interest litigation, or PIL, was filed in the Karnataka High Court, pleading for the demolition to be cancelled.
-The case was heard in the same building that was slated to be demolished.
-The petitioners pleaded that the Attara Kacheri was "...precious cultural heritage and a part of an ancient legacy which any city would treasure... [the building is] a symbolic connecting chord for the future, and its destruction snaps an emotional experience vital to a sense of belonging to this beautiful city."The state government defended its decision, saying that the building was in need of expensive repairs, and even then would be inadequate for expanded uses.
+A public interest litigation (PIL) was filed in the Karnataka High Court, pleading for the demolition to be cancelled.
+The case – B. V. Narayan Reddy v.
+State of Karnataka – was heard in the same building that was slated to be demolished.

 The High Court struck down the petition on the basis that it could not change the law to make it a duty for the government to protect heritage buildings.
-Hearing the appeal against the High Court decision, the Supreme Court of India asked the state government to reconsider its proposal.
-In 1985, the proposal to demolish the building was dropped, and repair and expansion work was begun.
+Hearing the appeal against the High Court's decision, the Supreme Court of India asked the state government to reconsider its proposal.
+In 1985, the proposal to demolish the building was dropped, and repair and expansion work begun.